Overview of family planning with MS

-There is no evidence that MS impairs fertility or leads to an increased number of spontaneous abortions, stillbirths or congenital malformations.
-Several studies of large numbers of women have repeatedly demonstrated that pregnancy, labor, delivery and the incidence of fetal complications are no different in women who have MS than in control groups without the disease.
+There is no evidence that MS leads to an increased number of spontaneous abortions (miscarriage), stillbirths or congenital malformations.
+Several studies of large numbers of women have repeatedly demonstrated that pregnancy, labor, delivery and the incidence of fetal complications are no different in women who have MS than in women who do not have MS.

 Women with MS usually need no special gynecologic care during pregnancy.
 Labor and delivery are usually the same as in other women and no special management is needed.
-All forms of anesthesia are considered safe for women during labor and delivery and.seem to be well tolerated.
+All forms of anesthesia are considered safe and well tolerated for women during labor and delivery.

 Depending on your specific symptoms, there are modifications, like specific positions or the use of medications, that can make your birthing experience more comfortable.
 Discuss your MS symptoms and birth plan with both your MS healthcare provider and maternity care provider.